MillenB2106/IKEv2-VPN-Client/README.md

 # IKEv2-VPN-Client
-A Client which allows you to choose and connect to multiple servers from an XML document
+A Client which allows you to choose and connect to IKEv2 servers from an XML document

 This client makes use of:
         DotRas by winnster: https://github.com/winnster/DotRas